2023–24 Pakistan federal budget: Business Community Reception

 Ghias Khan, CEO and President of Engro Corporation said the budget 'enhanced tax burden on the already compliant formal sectors'.
 Ehsan Malik, CEO of the Pakistan Business Council called it "A budget 'as usual' at times 'unusual'" and criticized the claim of 'no new taxes on industry', citing an increase in super tax.
 Shahid Habib, CEO of the Arif Habib Group said that the "government should not have allocated a high number on the public sector development programme" and increased salaries and pensions for all employment grades.
 Musadaq Zulqarnain, Director at Pakistan Textile Council and Chairman at Interloop Holdings called the budget a "balancing act", criticizing tax policy and new tax burdens, however stating that "On the whole (the) budget appears to be reasonable under the given circumstances."

 M. Abdul Aleem CEO and Secretary General of the Overseas Investors Chamber of Commerce & Industry (OICCI) said it "appears to be an interim budget with short term measures" but lacking measures to stabilize the economy.
 However he supported IT, SME and agricultural policies however warned of the snowball effect that the increase in salaries and pensions could have in the economy.
 Ifran Iqbal Sheikh President of the Federation of Pakistan Chambers of Commerce and Industry (FPCCI) said it "presents an unrealistic picture of the economy, and, therefore the budgetary targets set in the budget documents are unrealistic as well."

-Criticisng the revenue target of Rs.
+Criticising the revenue target of Rs.
 9,200bn.
-Mustafa Pasha, CIO at Lakson Investments said "The budget is unlikely to improve chances of an SLA in June" with the IMF.
+Mustafa Pasha, CIO at Lakson Investments, said "The budget is unlikely to improve chances of an SLA in June" with the IMF.
 Shahbaz Ashraf CIO at Frim Ventures called it "A budget that the IMF would approve of", criticizing the lack of control on fiscal expenditures, increase in pensions and salaries, high-interest payments, increase in super-taxes and withholding taxes on withdrawals, terming it a "plain-vanilla budget".
 Fahad Rauf, Head of Research at Ismail Iqbal Securities stated that "it does not seem like an election budget" other than pension and salaries increases.
 Gohar Ejaz, Patron-in-Chief of APTMA claimed that the budget was based on reviving the IMF programme and stated the regional energy price budget, with its cross-subsidies, general collection and distribution losses is "something the export industry cannot sustain."
 Defense economics analyst Fida Muhammad Khan dismissed calls for defense cuts.
 Tuaha Adil stated that Pakistan's spending plans are concerning but necessary due to the TTP.